jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Input/Output

-To ensure what information being entered by the user meets requirements and follows a proper format, IO errors will be detected at the field level
+Users will be required to enter data into a variety of fields, to ensure that information being entered by the user meets requirements and follows a proper format, IO errors will be detected at the field level.

 # Error Processing